-3. Empirical Model
+2.1.
+Empirical Model

-I utilize a Diff-in-Diff method to estimate the effect the employment decline of public education on the labor force participation of educated females in the West Bank.
+I utilize a Diff-in-Diff method to estimate the effect employment decline in public education on the LFP of educated females in the West Bank.
 The Diff-in-Diff model is estimated using the following linear probability model: